trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 is `2.35`.

 `bootstrap-stage4` should already have a `nixpkgs` `glibc`.
-Unless I broke it's wrapper registration after I rebuilt `gcc`.
+Unless I broke its wrapper registration after I rebuilt `gcc`.

 Normally `gcc` should be reasonably portable across older `glibc` versions (and even non-`glibc`).